rehierl/node-tree-outliner/3-0-0-design-1.md

 **CLARIFICATION**
 In order to simplify discussion, all the nodes of a section, excluding the section's sectioning node, are said to be the section's content nodes.
 All these nodes combined are said to define the content of a section.
+Last but not least, the term "section" usually only refers to its content nodes.

 **DEFINITION**
 A sectioning node does not belong to its own section.